About Parish Councils

 - Improving the quality of life and community well being

 Millbrook Parish council must have a minimum of 5 members and a maximum of 13 members, headed by a chairman who is elected annually.
-All are unpaid volunteers.
+Further information about Parish Councillors is available on the National Association of Local Councils (NALC) website.
+See publication – NALC / All about Local Councils

 The Council is elected for a period of 4 years, any vacancy may be filled in the interim by co-opting a suitable person.